-Refractory shapes include precast cement and fused or sintered refractory products that are formed prior to installation in furnaces, boilers or other high temperature equipment.
-Refractories are hard, heat-resistant materials and products such as alumina, silicon carbide, fire clay, bricks, precast shapes, cement or monolithics and ceramic kiln furniture.
-Ceramics and refractories have high melting points are suitable for applications requiring wear resistance, high temperature strength, electrical or thermal insulation or other specialized characteristics.
-Some examples of precast refractory shapes include bricks, catalyst supports, checker walls, degassers, furnace liners, nozzles and spargers.
+Refractory shapes include precast cement and fused or sintered refractory products that are formed prior to installation in furnaces, boilers, or other high temperature equipment.
+Refractories are hard, heat-resistant materials and products such as alumina, silicon carbide, fire clay, bricks, precast shapes, cement or monolithics, and ceramic kiln furniture.
+Ceramics and refractories have high melting points and are suitable for applications requiring wear resistance, high temperature strength, electrical or thermal insulation, or other specialized characteristics.
+Some examples of precast refractory shapes include bricks, catalyst supports, checker walls, degassers, furnace liners, nozzles, and spargers.

 Refractory shapes that are used as degassers are used to remove detrimental gases like hydrogen that would induce porosity and reduce strength.
 Static degassing devices use a porous ceramic to remove harmful gases or impurities through the emission of reactive gas bubbles into the melt.
 Rotary degassers spin rapidly in the melt causing a shearing effect that breaks up gas pockets into small bubbles for removal.
 As refractory shapes, degassers may use a combination of gas emission and rotary techniques to degas a melt.